rwxrob/zet/20210830040933/README.md

 the entire method allows for keeping and renaming zettels rather than deleting them thereby maintaining any link integrity, something I was worried about before when I started interlinking zettels.

+Another significant advantage that I'm already experiencing myself as a reader is the incredible focus placed on "what's the next step?"
+It is so easy to get lost in the maze of possible paths and even a linear outline of all the content they need to cover.
+There's something about a short zettel with only the exact next steps possible that simplifies things in a way that conveys possibility over frustration.
+"I just need to do this one next thing.
+I don't need to worry about the rest for now."
+But with the added benefit of giving them a choice along the way fostering the feeling of control.
+It's basically all the best parts of skills trees from video games.